 Originally written: 23/05/18

-We have been telling stories for just under two hundred thousand years now and it possibly started as a story told by the fire of a successful hunt which has now transformed into multilayered audio-visual storytelling, all of which is an integral part of our day-to-day life.
+We have been telling stories for just under two hundred thousand years now through our various cultures and people.
+It possibly started as a story told by the fire of a successful hunt which has now transformed into multilayered audio-visual storytelling, all of which is an integral part of our day-to-day life.
 Social media platforms have become our modern days “fire” that we gather around in the search for the most creative and emotive digital storytelling experience.

 Luckily for SMB’s, these platforms allow this type of video content to be created at a much lower cost and to have greater effectiveness with accurate targeting.
-With a well-crafted campaign of digital stories (video, images, animation) the consumer/viewer is offered more than a product or service, they are offered an experience which transcends their regular browsing or purchasing habits.
+With a well-crafted production of a campaign with digital stories (video, images, animation) the consumer/viewer is offered more than a product or service, they are offered an experience which transcends their regular browsing or purchasing habits.

 The brands who are the most successful at using these mediums to share their purpose, core values and mission through video content are the ones who not only win over the hearts and minds but also reap the rewards of higher social media engagement and action.